Computer requirements

-- taking notes and preparing your assessments
+- Taking notes and preparing your assessments.

-- communicating with your lecturers, tutors, support staff and other students
+- Communicating with lecturers, tutors, and students.

 To make the most of your online learning experience, you should already have a good working knowledge of: